By the way: You can find many more hand-picked reading recommendations in our section Editorial book tips.

 Sales is a difficult business.
 And a particularly responsible one.
 Because it's about a lot of money.
 And mostly about complicated products.
 The sales teams and sales people in the B2B business are ultimately responsible for the success or failure of a product or even entire companies.
 And yet there is no regular training for this job.

-The book “Hot for cold calling” by the professional Tim Taxis is therefore extremely important.
+The book “Hot on cold calling” by the professional Tim Taxis is therefore extremely important.
 I recommend it to all entrepreneurs to bring sales up to scratch.
 And all sellers who want to fill up their commission account.

 There is no way around the phone